weppos/publicsuffix-ruby/README.md

-# Public Suffix Service
+# Public Suffix List - Ruby implementation

-*Public Suffix Service* is a Ruby domain name parser based on the [Public Suffix List](http://publicsuffix.org).
+*Public Suffix* is a Ruby domain name parser based on the [Public Suffix List](http://publicsuffix.org).

 [![Build Status](https://secure.travis-ci.org/weppos/public_suffix_service.png)](http://travis-ci.org/weppos/public_suffix_service)

 ## What is the Public Suffix List?

-The *Public Suffix Service* is a cross-vendor initiative to provide an accurate list of domain name suffixes.
+The Public Suffix List is a cross-vendor initiative to provide an accurate list of domain name suffixes.

-The Public Suffix Service is an initiative of the Mozilla Project, but is maintained as a community resource.
+The Public Suffix List is an initiative of the Mozilla Project, but is maintained as a community resource.
 It is available for use in any software, but was originally created to meet the needs of browser manufacturers.

 A "public suffix" is one under which Internet users can directly register names.
 Some examples of public suffixes are ".com", ".co.uk" and "pvt.k12.wy.us".
 The Public Suffix List is a list of all known public suffixes.